 - 2 teaspoons aloe vera gel

 This is a super hydrating and refreshing spirulina face mask – your skin will love it.
 Aloe vera gel provides the skin with lots of moisture and spirulina helps it to retain that moisture.
+Just perfect for dehydrated skin.
 Here’s how to make it:

 Just mix the spirulina powder with aloe vera gel.
 Mix well until you get a smooth paste.
 Apply the mask to a clean face, preferably after a face scrub.
 Leave it on for 10 – 15 minutes.
 Rinse off well and apply your moisturizer while your skin is still slightly damp.